-There are inherent challenges associated with organizational leadership but using clear decision criteria can help leaders to navigate some of those obstacles and reduce unintended repercussions of decision-making.
-Using established decision criteria can support leaders to be attentive to the broader implications and anticipate possible decision repercussions.
-Using established criteria also increases transparency and allows leaders to explain the rationale behind decisions.
+While organizational decision making is inherently challenging, using clear decision criteria can support leaders to be attentive to the broader potential implications and help leaders reduce unintended repercussions of a decision.
+Using established criteria also increases leadership transparency when explaining the rationale behind decisions.